340:40-13-5. Child care provider contracts

 (5) the Oklahoma State Department of Education, Child Care Food Program.

-(2) information advising the provider the DHS child care subsidy contract ends 33-calendar days from the date AFS Child Care Subsidy staff mailed the cancellation letter to the provider.
+(2) information advising the child care provider that the OKDHS child care subsidy contract ends 33-calendar days from the date AFS Child Care Subsidy Unit staff mailed the cancellation letter to the provider.

 (b) Reasons a contract might be cancelled following an OIG audit or investigation include violations per (h) of this Section.

-(c) Additional reasons a provider contract may be cancelled without cause include, but are not limited to, when:
+(c) Additional reasons a child care provider contract may be cancelled without cause include, but are not limited to, when:

 (1) CCS staff revokes the provider's child care license;

-(2) persons with previous contract cancellations following an OIG audit or investigation become owners, authorized representatives, or materially involved in the business of the facility;
+(2) persons with previous contract cancellations following an OIG audit or investigation become owners, authorized representatives, or materially involved in the child care facility's business;

-(3) the provider has an outstanding overpayment debt with DHS as a client or as a provider;
+(3) the provider has an outstanding overpayment debt with OKDHS as a client or as a provider;

-(4) the provider receives benefits as a DHS client and his or her benefits close due to a finding of fraud or willful misrepresentation;
+(4) the provider receives OKDHS benefits and his or her benefits close due to a fraud or willful misrepresentation finding;

-(5) it comes to the attention of AFS Child Care Subsidy staff that a provider was convicted of a felony;
+(5) AFS Child Care Subsidy Unit staff become aware that a provider was convicted of a felony;

-(6) it comes to the attention of AFS Child Care Subsidy staff that a provider was debarred, suspended, disqualified, proposed for debarment, or declared ineligible by any federal department or agency, or convicted of a fraud-related crime;
+(6) AFS Child Care Subsidy Unit staff become aware that a provider was debarred, suspended, disqualified, proposed for debarment, or declared ineligible by any federal department or agency, or convicted of a fraud-related crime;

 (7) the provider is convicted of food benefit trafficking;